HimashaNethmini/HimashaNethmini/README.md

 ### Hola, I'm Himasha Nethmini 👋

-- 🔭 I’m currently working on Software and Web development projects
+- 🔭 I’m a undergraduate at SLIIT, currently working on Software and Web development projects

 - 🌱 I’m currently interested in learning  React js, Native React and Angular